 Rabbi Jacobson heads The Meaningful Life Center, which bridges the secular and the spiritual, through a wide variety of live and on-line programming.
 The Meaningful Life Center presents to people of all backgrounds the universal teachings of Torah as a blueprint for life.
 MLC, called a “Spiritual Starbucks” by the New York Times, is an outgrowth of Rabbi Jacobson’s teachings which have captured the hearts of thousands of participants over the last 40 years with their spiritual message and profound insights into the human condition.

-For over 14 years Rabbi Jacobson, as Editor-in-Chief of Vaad Hanochos Hatmimim, was responsible for publishing the talks of the late Rabbi Menachem M. Schneerson, the Lubavitcher Rebbe.
-Beginning in 1979, he headed a team of scholars that memorized and transcribed entire talks that the Rebbe gave during the Sabbath and holidays, as writing and tape recording are not permitted on holy days.
+For over 14 years Rabbi Jacobson, as Editor-in-Chief of Vaad Hanochos Hatmimim, was responsible for publishing the talks of Rabbi Menachem M. Schneerson, the Lubavitcher Rebbe.
+This consisted of memorizing and transcribing entire talks that the Rebbe gave during the Sabbath and holidays, as writing and tape recording are not permitted on holy days.
 In this position, Rabbi Jacobson was privileged to work in close association with the Rebbe and published more than 1000 of the Rebbe’s talks.
 He also headed the research team for Sefer Halikutim — an encyclopedic collection of Chassidic thought (26 volumes, published 1977-1982).

 Jacobson is one of the greatest scholars and sought after speakers in the Jewish world today.
 He has lectured to diverse audiences on six continents and in forty states on psycho-spiritual issues and applying Jewish thought to contemporary life.
 His voice is rooted in the timeless teachings of Torah, yet at the same time is profoundly timely, relevant, unique, and cutting edge.
 He has been interviewed on over 300 radio and TV shows, including CBS, CNN, PBS, MSNBC, FOX and NPR.